patrikmoledo/patrikmoledo/README.md

 ### About me 👋

 <p>
   Hello, I'm a Patrik, nice to meet you!
-I'm a bBazillian living in Japan, currently studying to be a web developer.
+I'm a Brazillian living in Japan, currently studying to be a web developer.
 </p>

 <p>